Vasile Stroescu: Assembly President and dissenter

-In the national election of November 1919, Halippa enlisted Stroescu as a candidate for his Bessarabian Peasants' Party (PȚB), which resulted in him representing Orhei County in the Assembly of Deputies.
+Stroescu finally arrived in Bucharest, the Romanian capital, during October 1919.
+In the national election of November, Halippa enlisted him as a candidate for his Bessarabian Peasants' Party (PȚB), which resulted in him representing Orhei County in the Assembly of Deputies.
 Stroescu shared his ticket with historian Nicolae Iorga, although the latter was not a PȚB man.
 As recalled by Halippa, he ran simultaneously (and won) in three other electoral precincts—Hotin, Soroca, and Bălți; and, according to other sources, also in Tighina County and Lăpușna.
 On November 20, as an homage to his work in promoting the Romanian cause, Stroescu was also selected to preside upon Greater Romania's first parliamentary session, effectively as the Assembly's honorary President.
 Praised by Iorga for its composition and style, the speech forewarned: "With a habit that has become second-nature, we scour the scene to find ways in which we may partake in the fruit of other people's labor.
-No, Gentlemen, this will no loger do!
+No, Gentlemen, this will no longer do!
 We must labor ourselves and commit to providing for ourselves. [...]
 In this life of ours we must maintain clean thoughts and clean hands."
 This drew attention from Marghiloman's Progressive Conservatives, disgraced for their sympathy for the Central Powers.
 Marghiloman was drawn to Stroescu's anti-corruption hints, namely that "the new administrations of Bessarabia should keep their hands clean."

 Also on November 20, the Assembly Presidency went to Alexandru Vaida-Voevod, replaced on December 1 by Iorga; Stroescu still preserved his role as a dean of the Bessarabian caucus: on December 29, he presented for ratification the law on Romanian–Bessarabian unification, which was unanimously carried.
-Within months, however, he became a critic of the Romanian administration, speaking at the Assembly rostrum about the deteriorating situation of his native province and the state of siege it was placed under.
-On February 10, 1920, he took a stand against Ion Inculeț, the PȚB Minister for Bessarabia, accusing him of tolerating "oppression in savage fashion", and concluding, to his colleagues' dismay, that "the situation was better under the old Russian régime."
+Within weeks, however, he became a critic of the Romanian administration, speaking at the Assembly rostrum about the deteriorating situation of his native province and the state of siege it was placed under.
+After attending an Assembly session on December 13, Petru Groza reported seeing Stroescu openly mocked and heckled by deputies who resented his speech against the supposedly predatory habits of Romanian administrators in Bessarabia.
+According to Groza, this incident already signaled to the political establishment that it needed to work on making Stroescu entirely forgotten by the general public.
+On February 10, 1920, Stroescu took a stand against Ion Inculeț, the PȚB Minister for Bessarabia, accusing him of tolerating "oppression in savage fashion", and concluding, to his colleagues' dismay, that "the situation was better under the old Russian régime."
 This pitted him against the mainstream of his party, and also against Iorga.
 Despite shows of support from the Socialist Party benches and some PȚB deputies, Iorga suspended the session, accusing Stroescu of having "insult[ed] all the past and the future of the nation"; he was supported in this by Marghiloman.
 In his diary, Iorga summarized the incident: "Stroescu insulted from the rostrum this country as one of exploiters and awful clerks.
 I asked him to step down."
+In 1931, Iorga's political opponents still remembered his action on that day as "intolerable abuse".